 by Robert Wilkinson

-It’s Valentine’s Day!
+Happy Valentine’s Day!
 Since this is a day dedicated to loving, affectionate relationships, let’s take a new look at how courtship is different from seduction.
 Later I’ll offer you a bit about the story of the origin of Valentine’s Day.
-Now let’s take a stroll down the Path of the Lover.
+For now, let’s take a stroll down the Path of the Lover Archetype!

 While perusing past Valentine’s Posts, I saw that the very first one was a much different offering than those of the past few years.
 This year we’ll take a new look some of those prototypical themes, focusing on the differences between courtship and seduction.